ivoyager/ivoyager/data/solar_system/README.txt

 Tables can have the following header rows.
 'Type' is required for any table that has data columns other than 'name'.
-A table with only 'name' column is an enumeration (like an enum, but not hard-coded).
+A table with only 'name' column is an "enumeration" (like an enum, but not hard-coded).

 Type (required unless enumeration only; all fields except #comments):